The Beggars: Description

 To see through these cripples that Bruegel is her equal.

 Analysis

-Modern eyes may be inclined to conclude that Brugel intended to invoke sympathy for the plight of the disabled figures, but from a historical perspective this is unlikely.
+Modern eyes may be inclined to conclude that Bruegel intended to invoke sympathy for the plight of the disabled figures, but from a historical perspective this is unlikely.
 Europeans of Bruegel's time gave little regard to beggars, and the painting provides hints that Bruegel shared this denigration: the figures are outside the town walls and are posed in such ways as to provoke contempt and amusement.
 The foxtail on some of the figures was a symbol at the time of ridicule in political caricature and real life.
 The woman behind them bears an empty bowl and may appear to be ignoring the beggars.